September 4, 1909 ~ March 11, 2012

 Clarence is survived by his wife of 76 years, Rose; a daughter, Dolores; seven grandchildren; 11 great-grandchildren; two great-great-grandchildren; a sister, Lois (Charles) Hays of Ponca City, OK; and many other relatives.
 A memorial service in celebration of his long and wonderful life will be noon, Friday, March 16, at Callahan-Edfast Mortuary.
 A reception will follow.
 (Location will be announced.)
 Memorial contributions may be made to: The Museum of Western CO, Attn.
 RonnaLee Sharp; The Salvation Army; or the N.R.A.
 (Information obtained from the Grand Junction Sentinel.)

-Read Happy Trails, Clarence! by staff writer Sharon Sullivan and the obituary in the Grand Junction Sentinel.
+Read Happy Trails, Clarence! by Sharon Sullivan.